UbiquityRobotics/learn/need_to_know.md

 Be aware of this--it's easy to type a command into the wrong system.

 Instructions for workstation setup are given in the sections below, as they are needed.
+We know you may be excited and want to start as soon as possible to get your projects underway.
+Since we provide software images for the Raspberry Pi 3 or a Virtual Box, it is possible to 'try before you buy.'
+[Download Site](https://downloads.ubiquityrobotics.com/)